brightredchilli/dsny-baskets/README.md

 yarn build
 ```

 In the process of researching this, an initial attempt was made to simplify points by
+clustering and other downsampling techniques which were eventually abandoned.
-showing the roads that they intersected.
-This used PostGIS and the setup is documented at
+These used PostGIS and the setup is documented at:
 [postgis.md](postgis.md).